Astro-Sean/autophot/README.md

 ## Usage

-* Check out my Jupyter Notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks)
+Check out my Jupyter Notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks)

 ## Referencing

-* The AutoPhOT paper is currently being written, for the time being please cite this [paper](https://arxiv.org/abs/2102.09572).
+The AutoPhOT paper is currently being written, for the time being please cite this [paper](https://arxiv.org/abs/2102.09572).

 ## Testing and Debugging

-* If you experience errors with a particular file, the most effective means of debug is to share the file with a developer for diagnostic.
+If you experience errors with a particular file, the most effective means of debugging is to share the file with me ([Seán Brennan](mailto:sean.brennan2@ucdconnect.ie?subject=[AutoPhOT]%20Source%20Han%20Sans)) for diagnostic.
 Once bugs have been addressed all files will be deleted. **All shared data will be kept confidential**.